 See Amazon EC2 Instance Types for additional details.

 First generation Standard, Second generation Standard, High-Memory, and High-CPU instances are available in all Amazon EC2 regions.

 Cluster Compute Eight Extra Large, High Storage Eight Extra Large, High Memory Cluster, and High I/O Quadruple Extra Large instances are currently available in the US East (N. Virginia) region, the EU (Ireland) regional, US West (Oregon), and Asia Pacific (Tokyo) regions.
-Cluster GPU instances are available in the US East (N. Virginia) and EU (Ireland) regions.
+Cluster GPU instances are available in the US East (N. Virginia) and EU (Ireland) region

 You have complete control over the visibility of your systems.
 The Amazon EC2 security systems allow you to place your running instances into arbitrary groups of your choice.
 Using the web services interface, you can then specify which groups may communicate with which other groups, and also which IP subnets on the Internet may talk to which groups.
 This allows you to control access to your instances in our highly dynamic environment.
 Of course, you should also secure your instance as you would any other Linux host.